 1) Mr and Mrs Arnold retrieved their will, only to discover that the bottom corners were damaged by silverfish, rendering it invalid for probate.

 2) An insolvency practitioner was taking inventory for a 112-year-old solicitor's practice.
-He inquired about the marks on the walls of the cold, damp cellar used to store wills and documents.
+He inquired about the marks on the walls of the cold, damp cellar that stores wills and documents.
 He was informed that those marks were flood lines, indicating the height reached by occasional flooding.
-Notably, the watermark was above the 50 boxes of documents stored on the bottom shelves.
+Notably, the watermark was above many of the boxes of documents stored on the bottom shelves.

 What if your Will is not stored professionally and is lost?